 |Aaron Edwards '12|

-Immediately following graduation and before landing his current job, Edwards worked as a James Reston Reporting Fellow on the metro desk at The New York Times for four months.
+Immediately following graduation and before beginning his job at Digital First Media, Edwards worked as a James Reston Reporting Fellow on the metro desk at The New York Times for four months.
 The Times gives this prestigious fellowship to four graduating seniors or graduate students each summer.

-Edwards was trained both by the journalism department’s intensive curriculum and at the college’s weekly newspaper The Ithacan first as a writer, then as the Assistant Accent Editor, Assistant News Editor and News Editor.
-During his senior year, Edwards managed the paper as editor in chief and under his reign, the paper won best non-daily news college newspaper in the country from the Society of Professional Journalists.
+Edwards was trained both by the journalism department’s intensive curriculum and at the college’s weekly newspaper The Ithacan.
+He started first as a writer, then worked his way up to editor in chief his senior year.
+Under his reign, the paper won best non-daily news college newspaper in the country from the Society of Professional Journalists.

 Edwards said his role as editor in chief allowed him to merge his already-developed reporting and writing skills with new web technologies.

 “I looked for ways to keep a print newspaper relevant in a digital age,” Edwards said.
 “I hired more people dedicated to the Web and revamped a lot of how we produced the news on a daily basis.
 But before we delved into the world of interactives and online features, I encouraged and strived for a focus on the foundations that The Ithacan taught me as a younger staffer: strong reporting, concise writing, watchdog journalism, innovative story ideas and dedication to the communities we served.”

 Edwards noted that while at Ithaca, the journalism faculty encouraged him and other students at the college to break the news, both in class and outside it, while maintaining ethical tenets laid out by SPJ and other esteemed news organizations.

 “Ithaca's journalism program, in my view, trains independent thinkers — not cookie-cutter J-school graduates,” Edwards said.
 “My professors at Ithaca pushed me to challenge the norm while also staying grounded by unwavering ethical principles.”